 - 3-Dimensional Lion Figure in T-Column

 Archaeologists think that the T-shaped columns, ranging from 3 to 6 meters, are stylized human figures.
 Unlike other figures reflected on the column, the 3-dimensional lion relief depicted downward is remarkable.
 This and other lion figures strengthen the possibility that lions lived in Anatolia during the Neolithic period.
-The weights of T-column representing humans changing between 40 and 60 tons.
+The weights of the T-column represent humans changing between 40 and 60 tons.

 - The Archaeological Revolution That Came With The Carved Stone That The Farmer Found